 I’m going to give my personal view on this situation based on my experience as an eye specialist.

-How Cataract Surgery Is Performed
+How Cataract Surgery Is Performed in Singapore?

 Before we delve into one of the greatest debates concerning cataract surgery, let us understand the key steps of modern-day cataract surgery.